The Legend of Zelda: Ocarina of Time (Nintendo 64)

 For once I'm actually not going to give a breakdown of scores my usual scoring system doesn't fit Zelda games very well.
 I'll just say that I enjoyed this game, and I would recommend it to anyone who is a Zelda fan.

-If you enjoyed this The Legend of Zelda: Ocarina of Time review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this The Legend of Zelda: Ocarina of Time review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!